 2017: 3D Printing Skyrockets

-Now that the foundation is set by agile tech firms like HP and GE, I can foresee a springboard effect for 3D printing this year.
+Now that the foundation is set by agile tech firms like HP and GE, I can foresee a springboard effect for the industry this year.

-One major way 3D printing could grow this year is through the medical field.
+One major way the industry could grow this year is through the medical field.
 3D printers have proven they can create implants, but until now the cost has been prohibitive.
 As more companies develop this technology, there’s no stopping what we’re able to do.

 Already, scientists at Harvard University are developing a 3D-printed “kidney on a chip,” allowing researchers to test how a human kidney would react to various stimuli.
 One day, we might even be able to 3D print a functioning kidney.